OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 In order to add new gamepads when they are connected, the <i>gamepad_is_connected</i> conditionals are repeated in a code action in the Step event.

-In an additional code action in the Step event, we do the important work of listening to every potential input and create a selector object corresponding to it.
+In an additional code action in the Step event, we do the important work of listening to every potential input to create a selector object corresponding to it.
 (We also set up conditions that will allow the game to begin once all characters are chosen)

 ```
 /// Control character selector appearance and round begin